Mosho1/store/readme.md

 Despite being based on redux, it functions similarly (and was influenced by) mobx.

-The idea is to use a Store class that houses our state.
-All interactions with state are done with a (typically but not necessarily singleton) instance of that class.
+The idea is to use a class instance that stores our state.
+All interactions with state are done with through the store instance.
 Local component state is kept to a minimum.

 There are 3 main components to interacting with state: